Ellis-Robinson/Memory-Game/README.md

 - Nav section

-    - 'Rules' button top left, opens a modal explaining how to play the game.
+    - 'Rules' button top left; On click, opens a modal explaining how to play the game, with a 'close' button at the bottom of the modal.

-    - 'Reset' button top centre, resets round to 0 and lives to 3.
+    - Larger 'Play!' button top centre; On click, is hidden and is replaced with 'Reset' button, 'Pay attention..' prompt appears just above game section and the game sequence starts after 2.5 seconds.

+    - 'Reset' button top centre; is hidden before game starts and revealed when 'Start' button is clicked.
+On click the current round is paused and a modal is brought up asking the player if they are sure they want to restart.
+At the bottom right of the modal there are 'Yes' and 'No' buttons. if the player clicks the 'Yes' button the current game is over, the player is returned to round 0 and their lives are reset to 3. if the player clicks the 'No' button, the current round restarts and the player is shown the sequence again.

-    - 'Difficulty' button top right, brings up drop down menu for different difficulty levels available.
+    - 'Difficulty' button top right, brings up drop down menu for the different difficulty levels available, consisting of: 'Easy', 'Medium' and 'Hard'.
-    - Larger 'Play' button, centred and just below other buttons. on click, disappears and starts the game sequence.

-- Game section

-    - Grid of dark blue squares; 2 x 2, 3 x 3 or 4 x 4 depending on difficulty.
-Each square flashes in accordance to the current game sequence and when clicked by the player.
+    Each difficulty level, on click, will pause the current round and bring up a modal asking the player if they are sure they want to change the difficulty setting.
+At the bottom right of the modal there are 'Yes' and 'No' buttons.
+If the player clicks the 'Yes' button the current round is over, the number of game squares will change depending on difficulty selected, the round is reset to 0 and the lives are reset to 3. if the player clicks the 'No' button, the current round restarts and the player is shown the sequence again.

 - Score section